-(Announcement) Students, staff and faculty will drop to the floor and are to take cover inside classrooms or other protective areas with locked doors and stay away from windows.
-In this drill, all students, staff, and faculty remain within the build-ings until the "all clear" signal.
-The "all clear" signal is a steady siren of short duration.
+(Announcement) Students, staff and faculty will drop to the floor and are to take silent cover inside classrooms or other protective areas with locked doors and stay away from windows.
+In this drill, all students, staff, and faculty remain within the buildings until the "all clear" signal.